 If you are able to maintain a good payment history on a secured debt while you're making your proposal payments, this can help you re-build credit afterwards.

-Contact Us for More Information About Filing for a Consumer Proposal in Edmonton, Alberta
+Contact Us for More Info About Filing for a Consumer Proposal in Edmonton, Alberta

 Between financial difficulty and bankruptcy there can be many options.
 While a consumer proposal may be a good option for some, it isn't the best option for everyone.
 To find out what options you have, call one of our professionally certified Credit Counsellors today.
 You can speak with a Counsellor in person or over the phone.
 Appointments with them are free, non-judgmental, and completely confidential.